AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

 ## Technical Steering Committee (TSC) member

-The Techincal Steering Committee (TSC) oversees the overall techincal direction of OpenVDB, as defined in the [charter](charter.md).
+The Technical Steering Committee (TSC) oversees the overall technical direction of OpenVDB, as defined in the [charter](charter.md).

-TSC voting members consist of committers that have been nominated by the committers, with a super majority of committers required to have a committer elected to be a TSC voting member.
+TSC voting members consist of committers that have been nominated by the committers, with a supermajority of voting members required to have a committer elected to be a TSC voting member.
 TSC voting members term and succession is defined in the [charter](charter.md).

 All meetings of the TSC are open to participation by any member of the OpenVDB community.
 Meeting times are listed in the [ASWF techincal community calendar](https://lists.aswf.io/g/tac/calendar).